plotasse/steam-sel/README.md

   passed by Steam.

-- This does not override any compatibility tool and tries to behave exactly as Steam would if you had chosen the other option.
-If running, e.g. a game through proton without the compatibility options set, Steam will not provide the necessary environment variables and whatever the Valve devs had flying through their minds when designing this.
+- This does not override any compatibility tool and tries to behave exactly as Steam would normally do.
+If you were to run a game through proton without the compatibility options set, Steam would not provide the necessary environment variables and whatever the Valve devs had flying through their minds when designing this.

 - The idea could probably be expanded upon to provide custom commands and whatnot.

 - Also it should not conflict with your other launch options, whatever, enjoy.

-## What about the stupid name

-Maybe it means Steam External Launcher.
-Or maybe it's just the french for salt because I might be salty for having to write 500 lines of code to run a game without using the mouse.